HestHub/nix-config/blog.md

 - users

-And then we have the three main domains that will add software to our system:
+Then, we have the three main domains that will add software to our system:

 #### system packages